Grafton

 An assessment of population growth drivers in Grafton reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, Grafton's population is projected to increase by approximately 2,148 persons, reflecting a gain of 10.0% over the 17-year period based on the latest annual ERP population numbers.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Regarding demographic trends, a population increase just below the median of Australia's non-metropolitan areas is expected, with the area expected to increase by 2,148 persons by 2041 based on the latest annual ERP population numbers, recording a gain of 9.9% in total over the 17 years.

 Frequently Asked Questions - Population